Simulation settings

 [limiter_slope_friction_2d] default = 0

 In order to take high resolution depth and roughness variations into account to determine the friction, an estimate is made of the effective frictional depth.
-For this the actual depth is needed.
+To determine this, the actual depth is needed.
 Similar to the limiter for the cross-sectional area, the actual depth in sloping areas is overestimated.
 In such case not only the depth to determine the cross-sectional area can be adjusted, but also the depth to determine the effective frictional depth.
 The friction can therefore be underestimated in sloping areas.
-Therefor the same limiter can be used to determine the effective frictional depth by switching this limiter on.
-This limiter is obligated in combination with the limiter_slope_crossectional_area_2d.
+Therefore, the same limiter can be used to determine the effective frictional depth by switching this limiter on.
+This limiter is obligatory in combination with the limiter_slope_crossectional_area_2d.

 Numerical settings for friction